bjorn-ali-goransson/PostTypeBuilder/readme.txt

 $query_object = Book::find();
 `

-This object can then be used to add parameters to what will add up to an WP Query object, which will be executed when accessed.
+This object can then be used to add parameters to what will add up to a WP Query object, which will be executed when accessed.

 To limit the amount of hits in your query to 5, use the following code: